WinVector/rquery/extras/SparkR.md

     ## [1] "custID"          "restaurant_type" "orderID"

-Now we can compose the necessary processing pipeline (or *operator tree*), using `rquery`'s Codd-style steps and operators:
+Now we can compose the necessary processing pipeline (or *operator tree*), using `rquery`'s Codd-style steps and the pipe notation:

 ``` r
 rquery_pipeline <- table_description %.>%